Tiger I: Gun

 The 56-calibre long 8.8 cm KwK 36 was chosen for the Tiger.
 A combination of a flat trajectory from the high muzzle velocity and precision from the Leitz Turmzielfernrohr TZF 9b sight (later replaced by the monocular TZF 9c) made it very accurate.
 In British wartime firing trials, five successive hits were scored on a 16 by 18 in target at a range of 1200 yd.
 Compared with the other contemporary German tank guns, the 8.8 cm KwK 36 had superior penetration to the 7.5 cm KwK 40 on the Sturmgeschütz III and Panzer IV but inferior to the 7.5 cm KwK 42 on the Panther tank under ranges of 2,500 metres.
 At greater ranges, the 8.8 cm KwK 36 was superior in penetration and accuracy.
-The gun took around 10.9 seconds to reload.
+British trials found the gun took from 6 to 16 seconds to reload varying on turret position and consequently which storage bin was being used.

 The ammunition for the Tiger had electrically fired primers.
 Four types of ammunition were available but not all were fully available; the PzGr 40 shell used tungsten, which was in short supply as the war progressed.